-Eye allergies: Causes and treatment of itchy, red and watery eyes
+Eye allergies: Itchy, red and watery eyes

 Eye allergies — red, itchy, watery eyes that are bothered by the same irritants (allergens) that cause sneezing and a runny nose among seasonal allergy sufferers — are very common.